Supporting the Next Generation of Scholars

-Applicants must be SRCD members conducting child development research and must have completed the terminal degree no earlier than January 1, 2014 and/or will have completed the degree no later than June 1, 2019.
+Applicants must be SRCD members conducting child development research and must have completed their doctoral degree (or equivalent) no earlier than January 1, 2016 and/or will have completed the degree no later than June 1, 2022.
 Proposals are welcome from eligible applicants regardless of the nature of the appointment (faculty, post-doc, research scientist, etc.), type of institution, or country of residence, provided that the employer has the infrastructure to oversee fund dispersal and IRB/IACUC (or equivalent) review.
 We especially encourage applications from those based in international institutions and/or those who are conducting research in under-represented countries.

 Proposals from eligible applicants (see above) will be reviewed for:

 - Scientific merit (including degree of innovation and feasibility),